What is Dark Post?

 What is a Dark Post?

-A dark post is a social media advertisement created exclusively through the ad platform — it shows up in targeted users’ feeds but never appears on your brand’s public timeline or profile.
+A dark post is a social media advertisement created exclusively through the ad platform.
+It shows up in targeted users’ feeds but never appears on your brand’s public timeline or profile.

 The name sounds sinister, but the concept is practical.
 Dark posts let you run multiple ad variations simultaneously without cluttering your page.
 You can test 10 different headlines, images, or audience segments, and your followers only see your curated organic content.
 The ad variations live entirely in the ad ecosystem.